Our summer guide is here to help you make the most of the season, whether you want to hit the trails, make a splash or enjoy a day in the sun.

 Check out one of these driving tours for a road trip that merges the beauty of our state with fun, insightful and historic stops.

 The days of summer are hot!
 Cool off with these events that make a splash on our state's rivers and lakes.

-If you’re looking for a place to recharge and relax this summer, these options pair perfectly with a weekend exploring the scenery of southeast Ohio.
+If you’re looking for a place to recharge and relax, these options pair perfectly with a weekend exploring the scenery of southeast Ohio.